SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/01-data-structures/03-heap/01-heap.md

 **Heap Operations**
 - `heapify`: Constructs a heap from an unordered array.
-- `insert`: Inserts an element into the heap while Ensuring the heap property.
+- `insert`: Inserts an element into the heap while ensuring the heap property.
-- `delete`: Removes an element from the heap while Ensuring the heap property.
+- `delete`: Removes an element from the heap while ensuring the heap property.
 - `peek (Find max/min)`: Retrieves the highest/lowest priority element without removing it.
 - `extract(Max/Min)`: Retrieves the highest/lowest priority element and removes.